spinnaker/spinnaker.github.io/setup/install/halyard.md

    This runs as a foreground process in your current shell.
 This is useful because it emits all of the Halyard daemon's logs, which are not persisted.
+   If you don't care about the logs, and would rather run in detached mode, replace the `-it` with `-d`

    > __Note:__ Any secrets/config you need to supply to the daemon (for example, a
    > kubeconfig file) must be mounted in either your local `~/.hal` directory, or